Glossary of terms

 a code used to restore access to messages after a password change

 free accounts in a claimed domain.
-Accounts in claimed domains are normally all managed.
+Accounts in claimed domains should all be managed accounts.

 shared access code